A Day at Camp Lighthouse…

 Starbucks

-7 to 9-year-old campers
+7 & 8-year-old campers

 While campers of this age are becoming more independent, they still benefit from the structure and predictability of our weekly schedule.
-In addition to sports, games, and projects offered on-campus, Keepers venture off-campus for weekly excursions to places like Egan Maritime Institute and the State Forest for
+In addition to sports, games, and projects offered on-campus, Starbucks venture off-campus for weekly excursions to places like Egan Maritime Institute and the State Forest for

 fort-building.